 \begin{thm} Let $x:M^2\rightarrow \mathbb{R}^{3}$ be a centroaffine surface given by one of the following two types of surfaces: \begin{itemize} \item [(i)] $x_3=\tfrac{1}{x_1}+x_1(\ln{x_1}-\ln{x_2});$ \item [(ii)] $x_2^{1-\alpha}x_3^{1+\alpha}-x_1^2=1,\quad 0<\alpha<1.$ \end{itemize} Then $x$ is a hyperbolic centroaffine extermal surface of constant curvature $-1$, which is both centroaffine complete and Euclidean complete.
 Up to a centroaffine transformation, it can be represented as a graph over $\mathbb{R}^2$. \end{thm}

 This paper is organized as follows.
-In Sect.
-2, we review the elementary facts of Calabi hypersurfaces in $\mathbb{R}^{n+1}$.
-In Sect.
-3, we study stability of Calabi extremal surfaces.
-In sect.
-4, by constructing a typical orthonormal frame field on Calabi surfaces and using the Codazzi equations, we classify some special Calabi affine maximal surfaces and affine maximal type surfaces.
-Finally, in Sect.
-5 and 6, we complete the proof of Theorem 1.2 and 1.3, respectively.
+In section 2, we review the elementary facts of Calabi hypersurfaces in $\mathbb{R}^{n+1}$.
+In section 3, we study stability of Calabi extremal surfaces.
+In section 4, by constructing a typical orthonormal frame field on Calabi surfaces and using the Codazzi equations, we classify some special Calabi affine maximal surfaces and affine maximal type surfaces.
+Finally, in sections 5 and 6, we complete the proofs of Theorem 1.2 and Theorem 1.3, respectively.